 When customizing attributes and formats, the 'Override Master Settings' toggle switch can be found at the item level in the edit modal dialogue:

-Note: This feature applies to on-premises and hybrid Directory deployments only.
+Note: This feature applies to and hybrid Directory deployments only.

 Optionally, PowerShell hooks can be configured to execute custom PowerShell scripts before (pre-update) or after (post-update) attribute commission.

 Some usage examples include instantly syncing profile pictures to Exchange Online or SharePoint Online user profiles, and updating SharePoint Online profile (Delve) properties (e.g., About Me, Skills, Past Projects, Schools).